-March 4, 2021 Amendment of June 2020 Amendment
+March 4, 2021 2nd Amendment

-• Pursuant to HUD's March 31, 2020 waivers, the City published a notice on the City's website announcing the five-day comment period and the March 4, 2021, public hearing held by the City Council.
+Pursuant to HUD's March 31, 2020 waivers, the City published a notice on the City's website announcing the five-day comment period and the March 4, 2021, public hearing held by the City Council.
 A copy of this notice, and a summary of public comments received during the comment period and the hearing are provided as Attachment A.